akhilcjose/NLProc-Proj-M-SS25/README.md

 # 3. **Evaluator** – `evaluation.py`

-Loads `test_inputs.json` and prints question, retrieved context, generated answer, and metadata.
+Loads `test_inputs.json` runs through the system, then prints the question,retrieved content and the generated answer.

 ---